wez/wezterm/docs/config/lua/keyassignment/PasteFrom.md

 Paste the specified clipboard to the current pane.

-This is only really meaningful on X11 systems that have multiple clipboards.
+This is only really meaningful on X11 and some Wayland systems that have multiple clipboards.

 Possible values for source are: